Avoiding the Hidden Costs of Web Hosting

 3. SSL Certificate Costs

-While many hosts now include basic SSL certificates, premium options come with fees.
+HTTPS is now a baseline expectation for websites.
+While many hosts include basic SSL certificates, premium SSL options often come at a cost.

 - Wildcard SSL certificates for subdomains